 At the Black Manor, Mrs Black ordered elves to remain out of sight and sound as much as possible.
 They were also forbidden to use Elf magic within the house.
 It was cruel really, to take away the one thing they could use to make their lives at least a bit better.
-As such it makes Sirius jump whenever Tibbs Apparates next to him.
-Even after nearly two weeks spent in the Potter Manor since he ran away and got himself emancipated, he wasn’t still quite used to it…
+As such it made Sirius jump whenever Tibbs Apparated next to him.
+Even after nearly two weeks spent in the Potter Manor since he’d run away and gotten himself emancipated, he wasn’t still quite used to it…

 “WHAT THE FU-.
 TIBBS!!!”

 I choked on my juice.
 Still bloody hilarious.

 I was outside my room leaning against the baluster overlooking the foyer when Sirius wrenched open the door beside mine and stormed out swinging it shut loudly behind him.

 “I swear that elf is going to kill me someday!”
 He was buttoning up a white shirt, his hair still dripping onto his shoulders.
 I was surprised he was still miffed after a shower but Sirius wasn’t one to let go easily.
 I smiled to myself.